 The 34 minute long video opens up with West running, like his life depends on it, down a dark road (forest) with ominous fog behind him.
 Classical music plays over the visually impressive scene, which has colour grading like we’ve never seen before.
 Skies are red, black’s have a purplish blue grade – everything pops with colour.

 West is then seen rapping in his Diablo, racing the car down the same road from earlier, when… A fireball plummets from the sky.
 The car skids.
 Lying within the ash lies a half-naked phoenix babe.
 Kanye does what anyone rapper would – he rescues her and takes her back to his crib!

 Soon he is introducing her to nature, culture and music.

 The colour grading is by far the best I have ever seen for any music video ever.
 Period.
-Kanye mentioned in a later interview that he was inspired by the colour palette used in Disney’s Fantasia.
+Kanye mentioned in a later interview that he was inspired by the colour palette used in’s Fantasia.

 At the very end the message of this bizarre, yet brilliant, abstract video piece is revealed: “Anything that is different you try to change, you try to tear it down.”